 hypothyr hypothyr

 This application's data and test files contain 3772 cases in total.
-GritBot takes 0.6 seconds on a Pentium D 925 PC to identify four possible anomalies:
+GritBot takes 0.4 seconds to identify five possible anomalies:

 pregnant = t